 What happens if your session is supposed to happen but you forget?
 That’s incredibly common when you first start a new habit.
 Don’t let yourself forget!

-Set up a automated schedule in FindFocus that will run automatically.
+Set up a automated schedule in FindFocus that will block URL’s automatically.
 Additional sticky notes and reminders on your calendar app and phone can help as well.
 How would you make yourself remember if it were your wedding day and you needed to get to church?
 Oh, that’s right — you wouldn’t need reminders, because it’s one of the biggest days of your life.
 Make this new habit (or effort to quit a habit) the most important thing in your life for awhile.

 4. Be accountable